 Sketchpad’s ruler now clearly shows what angle it’s turned.
 In addition to that, the new rounded protractor makes it easier to create circles.

 Windows 10 Creators Update Features: Wi-Fi Turns On Automatically & More

 A setting borrowed from Windows phones lets users tell their PCs when to turn on their Wi-Fi connection again.
 The built-in status area lets users know why they’re having network trouble.

 Windows 10 Creators Update Features: Virtual Reality Headsets

 Microsoft’s HoloLens accessory is a PC in itself.
 The company is teaming up with Dell, Acer and Asus to release VR headsets for $299.
 These headsets explain why Microsoft is also adding Windows Holographic into Windows 10 with the Windows 10 Creators Update.

 Windows 10 Creators Update Features: Groove Music Maker

 Spotted only once during the Windows 10 Creators Update features video, Groove Music Maker should be a basic audio creator app.
 At least, it sounds very similar to the GarageBand utility that Apple has included on its notebooks and desktops for years.

-According to Thurrott, Microsoft has plans to roll Blue Light adjustments into Windows 10.
-The feature would let the operating system adjust the amount of blue light the screen emits so that it’s not disruptive to resting patterns.
+Microsoft has added Blue Light adjustments into Windows 10.
+The feature lets the operating system adjust the amount of blue light the screen emits so that it’s not disruptive to resting patterns.
 Apple added a similar feature in a recent update to the iPhone and iPad.

 All good things must come to an end.
 It seems, that’s exactly what lovers of the classic Paint app are about to find out first hand.
 Microsoft confirmed a new Paint 3D app for the Windows 10 Creators Update that lets users scan and make objects in 3D.
 A web service lets users download the 3D creations of others and add them to what they’re making.